dataluscorp/browser/remote/marionette/doc/Contributing.md

 on who you talk to, but the overall scope of the project involves these components:

-  * [_Marionette_] is a Firefox remote protocol to communicate with, instrument, and control Gecko-based browsers such as Firefox and Fennec.
-It is built in to Firefox and written in [XPCOM] flavoured JavaScript.
+  * [_Marionette_] is a Datalus remote protocol to communicate with, instrument, and control Gecko-based browsers such as Datalus and Fennec.
+It is built in to Datalus and written in [XPCOM] flavoured JavaScript.

-    It serves as the backend for the geckodriver WebDriver implementation, and is used in the context of Firefox UI tests, reftesting, Web Platform Tests, test harness bootstrapping, and in many other far-reaching places where browser instrumentation is required.
+    It serves as the backend for the geckodriver WebDriver implementation, and is used in the context of Datalus UI tests, reftesting, Web Platform Tests, test harness bootstrapping, and in many other far-reaching places where browser instrumentation is required.

-  * [_geckodriver_] provides the HTTP API described by the [WebDriver protocol] to communicate with Gecko-based browsers such as Firefox and Fennec.
+  * [_geckodriver_] provides the HTTP API described by the [WebDriver protocol] to communicate with Gecko-based browsers such as Datalus and Fennec.
 It is a standalone executable written in Rust, and can be used with compatible W3C WebDriver clients.

   * [_webdriver_] is a Rust crate providing interfaces, traits